skyrimunificationproject/skyrimunificationproject.github.io/_01Support/Known Issues.md

  1. Add <a href="/01Support/Install%20Issues/#antivirus-reports-a-virus-with-wabbajack-or-the-modlist" target="_blank" rel="noopener noreferrer">Anti-virus exclusions</a> to Skyrim Unification Project's Mod Organizer 2.
  2. Ensure that the file path is less than 260 characters.

-# Engine Fixes Warnings

-## "A total of {} textures failed to load in this session.

-This is typically an error caused by file corruption that occurs during a Wabbajack installation.
-Please submit your `EngineFixes.log` in the **#help-desk** channel of the <a href="https://discord.gg/UAhtyb2XuK" target="_blank" rel="noopener noreferrer">Skyrim Unification Project discord</a> server so that the support staff can help you resolve this error.

-Your `EngineFixes.log` should be located at `C:\Users\[user_name]\Documents\My Games\Skyrim Special Edition\SKSE\EngineFixes.log`.

-## A precomputed path had issues

-This occurs due to broken navmesh.
-While there should be none in the list, it is possible that it slipped through the QA/QC process.
-If you get this error, please submit your `EngineFixes.log` in the **#help-desk** channel of the <a href="https://discord.gg/UAhtyb2XuK" target="_blank" rel="noopener noreferrer">Skyrim Unification Project discord</a> server so that the support staff is aware of this error and it can be solved.

-Your `EngineFixes.log` should be located at `C:\Users\[user_name]\Documents\My Games\Skyrim Special Edition\SKSE\EngineFixes.log`.